-Enjoyed a tremendously consistent close to his 2013 campaign, making 14 consecutive cuts – including a tied fifth finish in Austria – to earn another season on The European Tour.
-Made a flying start to his rookie season on The European Tour in 2012 by finishing tied second in the Avantha Masters in February.
-Recorded further good performances in the Reale Seguros Open de España and the Johnnie Walker Championship at Gleneagles to take 81st spot in The Race to Dubai.
-Also bagged a brand new top of the range BMW thanks to a hole in one at the BMW Italian Open.
-Played on the American collegiate circuit for four and a half years, as an Indiana University student, with no little success.
-Won the Big Ten “triple crown” in 2008; winning the Big Ten Golfer of the Year, Les Bolstad Award (presented to the Big Ten player with the lowest average) and a Big Ten Championship in 2008, while he also played in the Palmer Cup three times.
+Was in the top 100 of the Race to Dubai for the fourth consecutive season in 2015, enjoying his most successful season in terms of earnings.
+The highlight was a tied third finish at the Africa Open, and it was also in South Africa that he was joint runner-up at the Nelson Mandela Championship presented by ISPS Handa early in the 2014 season.
+Has made steady progress since graduating from the Challenge Tour in 2011.
+Made a flying start to his rookie campaign in 2012 by finishing tied second in the Avantha Masters in India.
+Also bagged a brand new top of the range BMW thanks to a hole-in-one at the BMW Italian Open that year.
+Played on the American collegiate circuit for four and a half years, as an Indiana University student, with great success.
+Won the Big Ten “triple crown” in 2008; named the Big Ten Golfer of the Year, Les Bolstad Award (presented to the Big Ten player with the lowest average) and a Big Ten Championship in 2008, and played in the Palmer Cup three times.
 Won the Spanish Amateur Closed Championship in 2008 and was ranked as Spain’s number one amateur for six separate years.
 Was fourth going into the final day of the Qualifying School Final in 2010 but shot an 81 in the final round, later saying that it was a blessing in disguise to spend the subsequent season on the Challenge Tour in 2011, gaining valuable experience and finishing ninth in the Rankings.
-A huge Real Madrid fan, he lists Seve Ballesteros as a childhood hero.
+A huge Real Madrid fan and lists Seve Ballesteros as a childhood hero.